AmberAntSoftware/SDL2_2D_Codebase/README.md

 # SDL2_2D_Codebase
-Externally high cohesion, internally low cohesion codebase for 2D graphical programming
+Externally high coupling, internally low coupling codebase for 2D graphical programming

 >>A quick and dirty approach for specificaly one window applications